DCrizzle/backend/README.md

 ## packages

+### custom

+`custom` intercepts and processes all Dgraph `@custom` directive requests.
+This is to allow the additional preprocessing ahead of the main GraphQL logic and to provide a base for local mocking. **No "smarts"** will be built into this package and it will _only be an intermediary_ responsible for invoking external APIs (e.g. Auth0) and internal packages (e.g. `entities`) to fulfill the required logic.
+Most or all of the internal packages will be housed in the private `internal` repository.

+The server can be built in two configurations:

+- production: `go build`
+- mock: `go build -tags mock`

+In both cases calling `./bin/start_custom` would start the server.

 ### demo

 `demo` is responsible for loading demo data into the Dgraph database.
 Follow the instructions below to get setup and execute all commands in the terminal from the root of the `backend` repository.